Hieromon/AutoConnect/mkdocs/acjson.md

 A JSON document for AutoConnect can contain the custom Web page multiple.
 You can further reduce the sketch process by loading multiple pages of JSON document at once.

-!!! caution "Need ArduinoJson v5"
+!!! caution "Adopt ArduinoJson v5 or v6"
-    To process the AutoConnectAux &amp; AutoConnectElements written in the JSON is you need to install the [ArduinoJson version 5](https://arduinojson.org/v5/doc/installation/) library.
+    To handle AutoConnectAux and AutoConnectElements written in JSON, you need to install the ArduinoJson library.
+You can adopt either [version 5](https://arduinojson.org/v5/doc/installation/) or [version 6](https://arduinojson.org/v6/doc/installation/) for the ArduinoJson.
+AutoConnect supports both versions.

 ## JSON objects &amp; elements for the custom Web page